 - 7. Specify the Stream Parameters (see Input Stream Parameter table). - 8.
-If you want to Enable time shift, select this checkbox (see Input Stream Parameter table).
-The stream will be recorded and broadcasted after the specified delay.
-The time shift feature is typically used to broadcast a live event across time zones (due to the time differences between locations). - 9.
-If you want to Transmit as multicast, select this checkbox (see Input Stream Parameter table). - 10.
-If you want to configure the Recording Parameters, specify them in the respective fields (see Input Stream Parameter table). - 11.
+If you want to specify Billing Codes to identify and differentiate traffic on a ZEC for billing purposes, select this checkbox (see Input Stream Parameter Table below). - 9.
+If you want to Enable multicast on pull outputs, select this checkbox (see Input Stream Parameter table). - 10.
 You can decrypt an encrypted stream as it enters the ZEC.
-To decrypt a stream, select the Decrypt Stream checkbox and fill in the parameters as describes in the Input Stream Parameter Table below.
-For more information, see Decrypting an Input Stream in.
+To decrypt a stream, select the Decrypt Stream checkbox and fill in the parameters as described in the Input Stream Parameter Table below.
+For more information, see Decrypting an Input Stream in ZEC.

-12. Click OK.
+- 11. If you want to Enable encryption, select this checkbox (see Input Stream Parameters Table).
+For more information, see Encrypting an Input Stream in ZEC. - 12.
+If you want to configure the Recording Parameters, specify them in the respective fields (see Input Stream Parameter table). - 13.
+Click OK.
 The "Input added" message appears on the top of the screen.
 The Pull Stream is added to ZEC and now appears in the list of streams available in ZEC inputs UI.

 Parameter Description Stream Parameters The general stream settings.
 Host Enter the IP Address of the remote ZEC server.
 Note that additional (failover) destinations can be added by clicking the adjacent "+" button Port Enter the port through which ZEC receives the stream from another ZEC server.
-Default: 2088 The default input port for ZEC is UDP port 2088 .
+Default: 2088 The default input port for ZEC is UDP port 2088.
 This port must be open on any firewalls between ZEC and other devices it is communicating with.
 Stream Enter the unique stream ID from another ZEC server.
 Password (Optional) If desired, enter the string for authentication.
 It must be identical to the string configured on the other ZEC.
 Latency [ms] Specify the maximum number of milliseconds that ZEC should protect the stream for.
 For example, 6000 milliseconds would ensure that the stream is protected for up to six seconds of delay in the network.
 This setting affects memory usage as higher levels of protection require more buffering.
 Default:6000.
 Ignore TLS certificate error Select this option when connecting to a trusted server that does not have a valid certificate.
 When this option is selected, ZEC will ignore the TLS certificate errors.
+This setting can be modified without interrupting an existing stream.
 Bind to IP Select from the drop-down list the local IP address to be used for this Input, OR select Any to enable any IP to be used.
-Bind to NIC Select from the drop-down list the NIC to be used for this Input, OR select Any to enable any NIC to be used.